grantharper/java-ocp/NOTES.md

 * IntFunction int -> T
 * IntToLongFunction int -> long

 Versions of functional interfaces that take more parameters.
-BiPredicate for example takes two parameters and returns a
+BiPredicate for example takes two parameters and returns a boolean

 Type Checking
 type of lambda is deduced from context